interledger/rafiki/docs/account-service-api.md

 ### Finalize pending withdrawal

-Commits the transfer debiting funds the given account, so funds may no longer be rolled back, marking the withdrawal as complete.
+Posts the transfer debiting funds the given account, so funds may no longer be voided, marking the withdrawal as complete.

 The finalization step exists so clients of Rafiki may differentiate pending withdrawals—which may be reverted—from withdrawals fully credited within the provider's external settlement system.